 Sarah Mak, Calgary, Alberta

-Make business connections as an apprentice (extern) for your mentor.
+Make business connections as an extern for your mentor.

 Kevin Parker, Lake City, Florida